frntc/SIDKick/README.md

 ## Misc

-Last but not least I would like to thank a few people and give proper credits: toms01 for making me start this project and intensive testing; androSID for hinting to the opamp; emulaThor and bigby for even more testing and extensive feedback.
-[Retrofan](https://compidiaries.wordpress.com/) for the SIDKick-logo and his font which is used in the configuration tool.
+Last but not least I would like to thank a few people and give proper credits: toms01 for making me start this project and lots of testing; emulaThor for proof reading and continuous git-care. emulaThor and bigby for even more testing and extensive feedback. androSID for hinting to the opamp; [Retrofan](https://compidiaries.wordpress.com/) for the SIDKick-logo and his font which is used in the configuration tool.
 And of course, the authors of reSID and the OPL emulation.

 There have been previous attempts of making drop-in replacements based on a Teensy which deserve being mentioned, e.g. [Teensy-reSID](https://github.com/FrankBoesing/Teensy-reSID) and [6581-SID-teensy](https://github.com/kokotisp/6581-SID-teensy).
 However, both are far from a complete replacement, and, for various reasons, were not suitable as a basis for SIDKick.